gemc/clas12Tags/README.md

 > [!Warning]
 > By default, the latest coatjava tag is used.
 This is also the suggested option.
-> Other tags can be used but they may not be compatible with the latest code.
+> Other tags can be used but they are not guaranteed to work.

 Examples: